 Pattern Matching in C#

-The traditional switch statement in C# is also a pattern-matching expression.
+The traditional switch statement in C# is also a Pattern Matching Expression.
 Let us see how to use the switch statement to implement the previous example.
-Modify the DisplayArea method as shown below to implement Pattern Matching using a switch statement in C#.
+Modify the Program class as shown below to implement Pattern Matching using a Switch Statement in C#.
+Please have a look at the DisplayArea method.

 public static void DisplayArea(Shape shape)